wso2/docs-mg/en/docs/install-and-setup/configuration-for-wso2-api-manager.md

     keytool -import -trustcacerts -alias wso2carbon2 -file wso2carbon.crt -keystore <MGW_TOOLKIT_HOME>/lib/platform/bre/security/ballerinaTruststore.p12
     ```

+    !!! note
+        Do not unzip the platform.zip in <MGW_TOOLKIT_HOME>/lib/ manually.
+After you use any toolkit command such as `micro-gw init petstore`, it will be automatically unzipped with necessary contents.

 2. Change the REST API version and DCR version to be compatible with the WSO2 API Manager.

     | API Manager version | REST API version | DCR version |